Introduction to Cluster Algebras. Chapters 1-3

 \begin{definition} A \emph{semifield} is an abelian group~$P$, written multiplicatively, endowed with an operation of ``auxiliary addition''~$\oplus$ which is required to be commutative and associative, and satisfy the distributive law with respect to the multiplication in~$P$. \end{definition}

 We emphasize that $(P,\oplus)$ does not have to be a group, just a semigroup.
-Also, every element of~$P$ has a multiplicative inverse, so unless $P$ is trivial, it does not contain an additive identity (or ``zero'') element.
+Since every element of~$P$ has a multiplicative inverse, $P$ does not contain an additive identity element (unless $P$ is trivial).

 \begin{definition} Let $\Trop(q_1,\dots, q_{\ell})$ denote the multiplicative group of Laurent monomials in the variables $q_1,\dots,q_{\ell}$.
 We equip $\Trop(q_1,\dots,q_{\ell})$ with the binary operation of \emph{tropical addition}~$\oplus$ defined by